pomdtr/sunbeam/docs/getting-started/usage.md

 {{#include ./static-list.json}}
 ```

-Create a file named `sunbeam.json` and run `sunbeam push sunbeam.json` to show the list.
+Create a file named `sunbeam.json` and run `sunbeam read sunbeam.json` to show the list.

 ### Writing a dynamic list